The History of Theta Sigma Tau

 With the bombing of Pearl Harbour and the entrance of the United States into World War Two, Theta Sigma Tau was again forced to temporarily disband as every able-bodied member enlisted.

 At the end of the war, the men of Theta Sigma Tau returned to Ripon College to complete their educations and to revitalize the dormant fraternity.
-For a period the men were again housed in Evans Hall and temporary barracks (necessary to handle the large numbers of people returning to their college after the end of the war as well as the new students), until they found a new home in 1951 in Hall House.
+For a period the men were again housed in Evans Hall and temporary barracks (necessary to handle the large numbers of people returning to their college after the end of the war as well as new students), until they found a new home in 1951 in Hall House.
 The fraternity stayed in Hall House until 1958, when they relocated to Center Hall on the college campus.
 Center Hall was later renamed Mapes Hall in honor of the founder of the City of Ripon, David C. Mapes.
-The House has been located in the East half of this building continuously since that time.
+The House was located in the East half of this building continuously until it was disbanded permanently in 2021.

 During the school year of 1954-55, the men of Theta Sigma Tau began the process of becoming an affiliate of a national fraternity.
 Beginning with the fall of 1955, the House became the Zeta Tau chapter of Sigma Nu.